bazel-contrib/rules_nodejs/docs/Providers.md

 Public providers, aspects and helpers that are shipped in the built-in build_bazel_rules_nodejs repository.

+Note that many providers have moved to the rules_nodejs "core" package.
+See [Core API doc](./Core.md)

 Users should not load files under "/internal"